rdang4/nintendo-database/README.md

 > This is a personal passion project that showcases database collection of Nintendo games.
 Information will include; game titles, genre, ratings, sales, and more.

+> UPDATE(03/04/2024): I am now diving into learning how to visualize the data with Tableau!
+This will be fun to play around with.

 # Table of Contents 📋